associatedpress/harvester/docs/development.md

 ## Documentation

-This documentation is built using [MkDocs][].
+We use [MkDocs][] to build this documentation.
 In order to preview changes to it locally you can [install the MkDocs command line tool][mkdocs-install] and then serve a preview version of the documentation locally by running:

 ```shell
 yarn docs:serve